mars-sim/mars-sim/setup.md

 A. Swing Edition

-- Double-click on `[$VERSION]_swing_java17.jar` to begin
+- Double-click on `{$VERSION}_swing_java17.jar` to begin
 a new simulation in GUI mode.
 The jar file is executable in most operating systems.

-- Choose 'New Sim' to start a new simulation in the console menu.
+- Choose the option 'New Sim' to start a new simulation in the console menu.

 Alternatively, players may start mars-sim from a terminal / command line.

 - Go to the directory containing the jar file and type :

-> java -jar [$VERSION]_swing_java17.jar
+> java -jar mars-sim_{$VERSION}_swing_java17.jar

 	OR

-> java -jar [$VERSION]_swing_java17.jar new
+> java -jar mars-sim_{$VERSION}_swing_java17.jar new

 This gives users the advantage of seeing mars-sim's internal logging statements while running mars-sim.

-Note a: replace [$VERSION] with the current version or build.
+Note a: replace {$VERSION} with the current version or build.

+Note b: replace {$EDITION} with the edition of mars-sim you download.

-Note b: the argument 'new' is optional.
+Note c: the argument 'new' is optional.
 If the argument 'load' is not provided for, it will assume that the user is interested in starting a new simulation and 'new' will be appended automatically.

-Note c: by default, the simulation will be saved automatically with a new filename with a date/time stamp, the # of sol and the build # once every 15 minutes.
+Note d: by default, the simulation will be saved automatically with a new filename with a date/time stamp, the # of sol and the build # once every 15 minutes.
 It's located in the `\[$HOME]\.mars-sim\autosave\` directory, as dictated by the